Rabi-Sankar-Mahata/Power-BI-all-Projects/README.md

 # Power-BI-all-Projects
-It have 5 Power BI Project Dashboard
+It have 4 Power BI Project Dashboard.